 - Schedule working time and kid time and try and keep the two separate (so if it’s your turn to spend an hour doing a kid-focused activity, try and put down your emails).

-We might all be in our own spaces for a long time, so think strategically from the off to create a good family rhythm (and avoid major tantrums/meltdowns).
-Make sure everyone has some input and decide what things you’re going to commit to doing.
+We might all be in our own spaces for a long time, so think strategically from the off to create a good family rhythm (and avoid major tantrums/ meltdowns).
+Make sure everyone has some time to themselves and has their say in the schedule.
+Then commit to doing it.

 - Trello – this is for planning, big or small.
 Keep to-do-lists, workflows etc that sync with your computer and your phone, and share with other team members.

 - Google Drive – the big daddy when it comes to shared files and information.
 Dropbox is handy too.

 - Toggl – this is great for recording time spent on multiple clients or projects.